 - Inv.
 MuteLED: illuminates track mute LEDs in the MUTE screen when a track is muted; unmuted LEDs indicate unmuted tracks. - Track Switch: enables access to tracks by "long pressing" the upper row of keys .
 Hold down an upper key for 0.1, 0.2 or 0.4 seconds to switch to the respective track. - Follow Track: configure LoopA to activate tracks when unmuted or muted. - LED Notes: LoopA visualizes notes in the MUTE screen by flashing the respective track keys red.
 This can be helpful to determine what track plays the music :). - Pos.
 Display: specifies how active clip playback positions are displayed on the MUTE screen.
-Sixteenth notes are displayed per default, with the clip starting from "0" (or optionally "1") or can show full measures instead of sixteenth notes. - Step Record: activates step recording mode when the sequencer is not running but LoopA is armed.
+Sixteenth notes are displayed per default, with the clip starting from "0" (or optionally "1") or can show full measures instead of sixteenth notes. - Step Record Increment Interval: activates step recording mode when the sequencer is not running but LoopA is armed.
 This parameter defines the step recording time cursor increment.
 Push and turn the SELECT knob to scrub the time cursor through defined note intervals during step recording.
 Push and hold SELECT (without turning) to record a slide.
 Good for "Berlin School"/101/303 synth noodles! - Step Record Chord Recording Mode: configures how chords are grouped in step recording mode.
-Either all keys played within a given timespan become a chord or chord recording stops when the first held key is released. - FX Dampen: defines the default velocity dampening percentage for the FX screen.
-Velocity dampening for each clip can be manually configured on the FX screen.
-Dampening of all clips can be triggered with a footswitch.
+Either all keys played within a given timespan become a chord or chord recording stops when the first held key is released. - Step Record Note Length to Pause Ratio: default: 50%.
+Here if the step recording length is set to quarter notes, recorded notes will be eighth notes followed by an eighth-note pause.
+Adjust this parameter to change the note:pause ratio in step recording mode.